How to File LLC Taxes in Massachusetts? (Simple Guide)

 Quick Summary

-• Massachusetts has a 5% individual tax return rate.
+- Massachusetts has a 5% flat individual income tax rate for most income.

 How Are LLCs Taxed in Massachusetts?